-Contact between the 2020 CRC and CCC staff was made possible because the 2020 Census experienced unprecedented delays, due to the administration's efforts to add a citizenship question and to the COVID-19 pandemic.1 The deadline for the collection of Census data was extended from Aug.
+Overlap between the 2020 CRC and Census and CCC staff was made possible because the 2020 Census experienced unprecedented delays, due to the Trump administration's efforts to add a citizenship question, and due to COVID-19 pandemic delays.
+The deadline for the collection of Census data was extended from Aug.
 15 to Oct.
-31, 2020, and field offices that had been already closed were reopened.2 This opened a brief window of overlap with the 2020 CRC ramping up its operations at the same time CCC staff (and their collaborations with community partners) were winding down theirs.
+31, 2020, and field offices that had been already closed were reopened.
+This created a brief window of overlap with the 2020 CRC ramping up its operations at the same time CCC staff (and their collaborations with community partners) were winding down their operations.
 The 2020 CRC was thus able to glean helpful advice, leads, and information for launching the CRC's own outreach and education efforts.
 More overlap would have enabled the CRC to take greater advantage of the huge outreach campaigns, networking, and tools (including sophisticated online demographic GIS applications) developed for the Census effort.
 As it was, these assets largely slipped away before the CRC was able to make good use of them.
 In a nominal Census year, this overlap would not have occurred because the CCC would have wrapped up in the summer, while the CRC would not be seated until the fall.
-Thus, the only way to ensure repeating this overlap is with a summer or earlier CRC start.
+Thus, the only way to ensure repeating and possibly expanding this overlap is with an earlier CRC start.